danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 ### Discoverability

 When I searched for `DataSyncer` in the codebase, the dynamic dispatch through `BackgroundJobDispatcher` didn't show up.
-The connection between `Article` and `DataSyncer` was invisible to static analysis tools.
-It was only after I asked my AI assistant to scan the codebase that it found the connection.
+The connection between `Article` and `DataSyncer` was invisible to standard search tools and static analysis.

 This made it difficult to:
 - Understand the full scope of where `DataSyncer` is called